 EWI DeepTIG wire has been validated by work that EWI has performed for the National Shipbuilding Research Program (NSRP) to improve the productivity of pipe welding in U.S. shipyards.
 This work is discussed in a new paper by EWI Senior Engineer Nick Kapustka, Advancements in EWI DeepTIG™ for Higher Productivity GTAW.

-To order or learn more about EWI DeepTIG products, contact [email protected].
+Order or learn more about EWI DeepTIG products, by contacting [email protected].